towshif/towshif.github.io/docs/04.Organizing-Reporting/html_xrzz.md

 # Exercise: Create a webpage on Github.io

 In the previous tutorial we already hosted a simple index.html file with "Hello World" text.
-We will further develop on this repository and create a better webpage for you bio.
+We will further develop on this repository and create a better webpage to display your bio.

 ## Problem statement: What do we want to achieve ?